segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 ## Amplitude’s Log Event Action

-Segment sends an event to Amplitude.
-In the default configuration, this mapping is triggered when Segment sends a Track call to Amplitude (Actions).
+In the default configuration, the Log Event mapping is triggered when Segment sends a Track call to Amplitude (Actions).

 ### Order Completed